google/rappor/README.md

 <!-- TODO: Add links to interface docs when available. -->

 The `fastrand` C module is optional.
 It's likely only useful for simulation of thousands of clients.
-It doesn't use crytographically strong randomness, and thus should **not** be used in production.
+It doesn't use cryptographically strong randomness, and thus should **not** be used in production.

 Directory Structure